blueprint-platform/codegen-blueprint/docs/guides/how-to-explore-hexagonal-architecture.md

 This distinction is intentional and critical for a **generation engine**:

-* Domain ports stay stable across delivery mechanisms
+* Domain ports remain stable across delivery mechanisms
-* Application ports evolve with delivery strategies
+* Application ports evolve alongside delivery strategies
-* New delivery modes (CLI today, REST tomorrow) do **not** affect domain contracts
+* New delivery modes (CLI today, REST tomorrow) do **not** ripple into domain contracts
-* Enforcement rules remain explainable and enforceable
+* Architectural rules remain **explicit, explainable, and verifiable** at build time

-If all outbound ports lived in the domain, the domain would implicitly own delivery orchestration — which it must not.
+If all outbound ports lived in the domain, the domain would implicitly take ownership of delivery orchestration — which it must not.

-If all outbound ports lived in the application, the domain would lose the ability to express its required capabilities.
+If all outbound ports lived in the application, the domain would lose the ability to clearly express the capabilities it requires to stay pure and executable.
 ---

 ## Architectural Guarantee